ysirotin/daslab/README.md

 You can also try out a CLI to send keyboard hits to the server using `tcp_send_keyboard.py`:
 * run `python tcp_send_keyboard`
-* all keyboard hits will be sent to server, hit the `q` key to stop (this will also stop the server)
+* all keyboard hits will be sent to server
+* hit the `q` key to stop and shutdown the server
+* hit Ctrl+C to quit without shutting down the server

 ## How it works
 ### Message format